Focusing on Science, Technology, Engineering & Math

 The S.T.E.M.
 Club meets during the noon hour (12:00-12:50pm) in Room 228 on the following dates:

-Student posters and displays in the Collins Science Building and Campus library
+Student Science Posters & Displays in Collins Science Building and Campus Library

 The S.T.E.M. club, formerly known as Science & Math Club, was established in fall 2000.
 It encourages students’ active participation and leadership role in all S.T.E.M. fields and disciplines, including Biology, Chemistry, Computer Science, Engineering, Geography, Geology, Mathematics, Nursing, Physics, Astronomy, Medicine, and Pharmacy.
 The club welcomes everyone and charges no admission.